-Infestation: What Happens?
+INFESTATION: What Happens?

-Screwworm infestations begin when a female fly lays eggs on a wound or orifice of a live warm-blooded animal.
+Screwworm infestations begin when a female fly lavs eggs on a wound or orifice of a live warm-blooded animal.
 Female flies are attracted to the odor of a wound or opening such as the nasal or eye openings, umbilicus of a newborn, or genitalia.
 Wounds as small as a tick bite may attract a female to feed.
-One female can lay up to 3,000 eggs in her lifespan.
+One female can lay 200-300 eggs at a time and may lay up to 3,000 eggs during her 10- to 30-day lifespan.